-- Easy: It takes minutes to make a batch of these cookies and they are made with simple ingredients, most of which you will have to hand already!
+- Easy: These butter cookies come together in minutes with simple ingredients, many of which you have on hand already!

-- Make ahead: If you want to get ahead of your Christmas baking, these are a great option.
-They are freezer friendly and you can freeze them before and after cooking.
+- Make Ahead: If you want to get a head start on your Christmas baking, these cookies are a great option.
+They’re freezer friendly – freeze before or after baking.

 European Style Butter

-When your recipe has “butter” in the name, you have to use the best butter.
+When a recipe has “butter” in the name, using the best butter is the only way to go.
 Find out where to buy Danish Creamery near you!

-- Beat together the Danish Creamery Salted Butter, cream cheese and granulated sugar.
+- Beat the Danish Creamery butter, cream cheese, and granulated sugar together.